-Delegation of authority represents the legal power to act in the name of the Regents of the University of Michigan or to bind the University to an obligation or promise.
-Delegations of authority are detailed in the university’s Standard Practice Guide (SPG) 601.24.
-For those University employees with delegated authority; when signing on behalf of the University they must always use their title as contained in Table 1 of SPG 601.24, and always sign their own name in ink, except when using an approved electronic affirmation and non-ink signing procedure.
+Delegation of authority represents the legal power to act in the name of the U-M Regents or to bind the university to an obligation or promise.
+Delegations of authority are detailed in SPG 601.24.
+For those university employees with delegated authority; when signing on behalf of the university they must always use their title as contained in Table 1 of SPG 601.24, and always sign their own name in ink, except when using an approved electronic affirmation and non-ink signing procedure.

 Approved Affirmation and Non-Ink Signing Procedures: